DibyenduBarmanOfficial/LSB-Steganography/README.md

 If we want to provide our own decoded filename, then we can do so by using 3rd argument as shown above.

-*Note: the file format must match with the input secret file format.
+*Note: The file format must match with the input secret file format.
 Otherwise, an error message will show.